 People living with HIV with an undetectable viral load will not pass on HIV to their sexual partners.

 Have you noticed the hashtag #UequalsU?
 Wondered what it means?
 Well it’s pretty simple, it stands for “undetectable = untransmittable” and it means that if you you have HIV, are on effective treatment, and your viral load is undetectable you won’t pass along HIV to a sexual partner.

 That’s true whether or not you use a condom or if your HIV-negative partner is using PrEP or not.
-As long as the medication has suppressed the virus and you continue to take your medication as prescribed, you don’t need to worry about transmitting HIV through sex.
+As long as the medication has suppressed the virus and you continue to take your medication as prescribed, you don’t need to worry about passing on HIV through sex.